bhagatpardeepkr/Monitoring_Tools/Copy.md

-Could you please provide an update on this?
-I noticed that the change window has been completed.
+Original: Change has been implemented successfully.

+Original: CTASK associated with the change has been validated and closed.